jesuscuevas/csus_website/_posts/2021-02-08-shell-data-processing-pipelines.md

 ## A principled approach to building shell pipelines

-Shell pipelines
+In this section we describe an approach to quickly and correctly developing shell pipelines.
+Your approach is far more important than having encyclopedic knowledge of all possible commands.
-These principles can also apply to
+This approach can also apply to other data analysis tasks.

 ### 1. Define goal

 Start with a precise, explicit goal, expressed as a minimal working example.
-It often helps to write down in prose what you are trying to do.
+It often helps to write down in words what you are trying to do.

 Here's an example: